 In Fiscal Year 2019, approximately:

 There is no charge for applying to the Minnesota State Grant Program.
 Students can apply for a State Grant by completing the Free Application for Federal Student Aid (FAFSA).
 This form is used to determine the student's and family's expected financial contribution, and is the same form used to apply for the Federal Pell Grant and other types of aid from institutions.
-To receive a State Grant for a term, the FAFSA must be submitted to the federal processing center within 30 days of the school's term start date.
+To receive a State Grant for a term, the FAFSA must be submitted to the federal processing center by June 30th of the school year in question.
+For example, for school year 2023-2024, the deadline is June 30th, 2024 and for school year 2024-2025, the deadline is June 30th, 2025.

 Undocumented students can apply for a Minnesota State Grant by completing the MN Dream Act application.